nlndow/nlndow/README.md

 • if ur one of my oomfs, i might be silly/act childish sometimes so bear with me. (trying not to be awkward and all that)

-• an attention seeker, i will easily get jealous sometimes when my oomfs hangout with someone else (especially some of my close friends and my partner/soulmate)
+• an attention seeker, i will easily get jealous sometimes when my oomfs hangout with someone else (especially *some* of my *close friends* and my *partner*/*soulmate*)